-John Vogl, the sick and awesome mind behind The Bungaloo here in St Louis, is the nephew of Mark Vogl, Vice President of the Planning Group , and he, quite frankly, rocks.
+John Vogl, the sick and awesome mind behind The Bungaloo here in St Louis, is the nephew of Mark Vogl , and he, quite frankly, rocks.

 John was recently highlighted in an interview at OMG Posters, and it’s hilarious.
 At my house, we own several of John’s posters which are ragingly displayed all over our house.
 Add one to your home and you’ll smile a little bit each time you see it.
 Enjoy!